Our Board

 Peter Hunt, Director of Communications and Engagement

-Peter joined us in November 2017 after a career as a BBC correspondent and presenter where he was at the forefront of the organisation’s news coverage.
-As one of the BBC’s most senior journalists, he covered international and national events, politics, and the royal family.
+Peter is the longest serving member of the Executive team and has played a crucial role in the organisation’s transformation.
+He joined us after a career as a BBC correspondent and presenter.
+As one of their most senior journalists, he covered international and national events, politics, and the royal family.

 Non-Executive Directors